Online Ketamine Assisted EMDR Therapy

 Woman with long hair in purple cardigan, sitting against a wooden background.

-I am an EMDRIA Certified EMDR Therapist and Approved Consultant and I am trained in Ketamine Assisted Psychotherapy.
+I am an EMDRIA Certified EMDR Therapist and Approved Consultant trained in Ketamine Assisted Psychotherapy.
 I combine my knowledge and expertise with both of these treatment methods to help you achieve healing and personal growth.

 EMDRIA logo with the text "EMDR International Association" and "EMDR Certified Therapist™."